mastodon/documentation/Running-Mastodon/Production-guide.md

 ## Running in production without Docker

 It is recommended to create a special user for mastodon on the server (you could call the user `mastodon`), though remember to disable outside login for it.
-You should only be able to get into that user through `sudo -u mastodon`.
+You should only be able to get into that user through `sudo -iu mastodon`.

+This command will create the user as needed:

+    sudo useradd --system --user-group --shell /bin/false --create-home --home /home/mastodon mastodon

+home can be changed as needed

 ## General dependencies